Linking my accounts with Facet

-- When your accounts are linked your advisor can see your current, complete financial information.
+- When your accounts are linked your planner can see your current, complete financial information.
 That helps them give you the most timely, helpful advice.

 - By linking your accounts, you can get an instant overview of your financial life, chart your progress and get the information you need to make the best financial and life decisions.

-Plaid is the critical, secure link for 10s of millions of consumer accounts, which makes it the best choice for Facet Wealth clients.
+Plaid is the critical, secure link for 10s of millions of consumer accounts, which justifies our choice to use it for Facet clients.

 In short, yes.
-To get into the details, Plaid uses multi-factor authentication, encryption, and other security measures to safeguard information.
-Plaid maintains SOC 2 Type II certification, the industry’s gold standard, and regularly undergoes compliance and internal and external network penetration tests.
-It is also regularly tested and reviewed by independent auditors.
+To get into the details, Finicity, Plaid & Yodlee use multi-factor authentication, encryption, and other security measures to safeguard information.
+All three maintain SOC 2 Type II certification, the industry’s gold standard, and regularly undergoes compliance and internal and external network penetration tests.
+All three are also regularly tested and reviewed by independent auditors.

-Plaid doesn’t handle transactions, have access to your money, or store passwords.
-Instead, it authenticates accounts, verifying that the accounts listed in your Facet Wealth dashboard belong to you, and then updates your financial information daily.
+None of the three handle transactions, have access to your money, or store passwords.
+Instead, each simply authenticates accounts, verifying that the accounts listed in your Facet Wealth dashboard belong to you, and then updates your financial information daily.